 Being able to adjust the seat while on sitting on it is going to be the easiest to do but it is also going to cost the most.

 It’s important to get the seat positioned right for you to get the best level of exercise benefit.

-The choice between method is likely to be more important when looking at a bike under $200 where it may effectively be a major difference between the recumbent exercise bikes you are choosing – the frame adjustment vs seat adjustment.
+The choice between method is likely to be more important when looking for affordable bikes where it may effectively be a major difference between the recumbent exercise bikes you are choosing – the frame adjustment vs seat adjustment.